 The Geography passport has been developed to provide opportunities for the children to learn what we consider to be essential geographical skills and knowledge for life.
 Each half term children will engage in activities to support the acquisition of such skills and knowledge.
 The Geography Passport is a way for children to record their learning throughout the school.
 Geography is also taught through cross-curricular topics.

-The documents attached below provide an outline of the Physical Education curriculum at Eastcroft Park Primary School.
+The document attached below provide an outline of the Physical Education curriculum at Eastcroft Park Primary School.